We’re so excited for your engagement session!

 I’ll be mixing prompts and poses as we go along to help elicit authentic reactions and emotions.
 When all is said and done, you will have a great variety of images to share no matter what your plan is for how to use these special pictures!

-I highly recommend you try on your clothes at least a week before your session to make sure you feel comfortable in them and that they fit well.
+I highly recommend you try on your clothes at least a week before your session.
+It’s important to make sure you feel comfortable in them and that they fit well.
 As you select your outfit, keep the following points in mind:

 The level of formality should match (think ball gown vs jeans vs sports jersey).

-- For instance, you could both wear lighter tones (gray, white tan), jewel tones, or darker tones.
+- You could both wear lighter tones (gray, white tan), jewel tones (royal blue/purple, emerald), or darker tones.
 Drawing from the same color palette is a great way to coordinate!
-Choose an item of clothing with a pattern and then draw colors from within it to create the palette for your outfits.
+Choose one piece of clothing with a pattern, then draw colors from within it to create the palette for your outfits.

 - If your clothes contrast too sharply (think complete opposite colors, like black and white) they don’t tend to photograph as well.